portonefive/how-to-videos/README.md

 3. Check _Read all data_
 4. Click _Create Token_

-Next, you'll to define the `WISITIA_PROJECT_ID`, which is the project we want to pull videos from.
+Next, you'll to define the `HTV_WISITIA_PROJECT_ID`, which is the project we want to pull videos from.
 This can be found by navigating to the project you want and copying the id from the url.

 For this url, `https://portonefive.wistia.com/projects/5jihj33txi` we want `5jihj33txi`.

+## Menu Position

+You can also set the WordPress menu position weight in your config or env files with the `HTV_ADMIN_MENU_POSITION` key.